 Tuition, Fees and Discounts

-The Basic Rider Course for the Returning Rider (BRC-RR) is for those over 18 years old who have ridden previously or have had a temporary permit for over one year.
+The Basic Rider Skills for the Returning Rider (BRS-RR) is for those over 18 years old who have ridden previously or have had a temporary permit for over one year.
 It is a one-day course, 2 hours of classroom instruction and 6 hours riding a motorcycle, under the supervision of trained instructors.
 Cost: $50.00 for all individuals.

-The Experienced Rider Course (ERC) and Advanced Rider Course (ARC) offers the experienced rider the opportunity to understand the principles of turning, braking, swerving, street strategies and traction control.
+The Experienced Rider Skills (ERS) and Advanced Rider Skills (ARS) offers the experienced rider the opportunity to understand the principles of turning, braking, swerving, street strategies and traction control.
 These one-day courses offer classroom instruction and/or practicing the advanced principles of motorcycle riding using your own motorcycle.
-Cost: $50.00 for all individuals, including co-riders in the ERC.
-(No co-riders in the ARC)
+Cost: $50.00 for all individuals, including co-riders in the ERS.
+(No co-riders in the ARS)

 In addition to some insurance companies offering 5-20% discounts to MSF alumni, the following manufacturers offer a variety of other incentives to riders.
 Motorcycle Ohio is not affiliated with, nor endorses any manufacturer, and any questions towards reimbursement must be directed towards the manufacturer.